wankhede04/basic-math/README.md

 # Basic Math Game

-### A basic math game of addition between two number of single digits to calculate the brain efficiency.
+### A basic math game of addition between two numbers of single digit to know the brain efficiency.

 ## Install dependencies
 ```bash